 - (1) Press the 1 and 2 buttons in this order in the initial stage of the maintenance mode.
 The LCD shows. - (2) Press the Black Start button.
-Each time you press the Black Start button, the LCD cycles through the displays shown below. - (3) Press the Stop/Exit button in any process of the above display cycle.
+Each time you press the Black Start button, the LCD and Status LED cycle through the displays shown below. - (3) Press the Stop/Exit button in any process of the above display cycle.
 The machine beeps for one second and returns to the initial stage of the maintenance mode.